This project provides CSV parsing and has been tested and used on large input files.

 Emitted when the CSV content has been parsed.

-Emitted when the underlying resource has been closed.
+Emitted when all data has been flushed to the underlying system.
 For example, when writting to a file with

 csv().to.path(), the event will be called once the writing process is complete and the file closed.